ansible/workshops/exercises/ansible_smart_mgmt/4-setupinsights/README.md

-Automated Smart Management Workshop: Setup and Demo Insights
+Automated Smart Management Workshop: Insights Environment Setup
 ----------------------------------------------------------------------

 **Read this in other languages**: